Black and white portraits of two individuals at the National Gallery of Victoria's Women Photographers exhibition.

 Google Verified Seller

-See works by Berenice Abbott, Lola Álvarez Bravo, Claude Cahun, Marcel Moore, Imogen Cunningham, Olive Cotton, and others.
+At NGV International, explore a selected selection showcasing works by Berenice Abbott, Lola Álvarez Bravo, Claude Cahun, Marcel Moore, Imogen Cunningham, Olive Cotton among others.
+The collection highlights their contributions to portraiture, fashion, documentary photography, avant‑garde styles, photomontage, and landscapes.

-Entry to Women Photographers 1900–1975: A Legacy of Light Exhibition
+Admission for the Women Photographers 1900–1975: A Legacy of Light Exhibition at National Gallery of Victoria Tickets in Melbourne

 Black and white portraits of two individuals at the National Gallery of Victoria's Women Photographers exhibition.

-• Historic and varied photography: Over 300 works; prints, postcards, photobooks, and magazines by more than 80 women artists from Melbourne, Paris, Tokyo, Buenos Aires, and beyond.
+• The exhibition presents over 300 historic works, including prints, postcards, photobooks, and magazines by more than 80 women artists.
+Their contributions span Melbourne, Paris, Tokyo, Buenos Aires, and beyond.

-• Iconic and experimental images: See works by Berenice Abbott, Lola Álvarez Bravo, Claude Cahun, Marcel Moore, Imogen Cunningham, Olive Cotton, Tina Modotti, Lucia Moholy, and many more.
+• View iconic and experimental images from renowned photographers such as Berenice Abbott, Lola Álvarez Bravo, Claude Cahun, Marcel Moore, Imogen Cunningham, Olive Cotton, Tina Modotti, Lucia Moholy, among others.

-• Portraiture & personal narratives: See striking portraits, staged studio work, and self-representations reflecting female empowerment and identity.
+• The collection includes striking portraits, staged studio work, and self-representations that reflect themes of female empowerment and identity.

-• Avant-garde & New Vision photography: Experience experimental techniques, play of light and shadow, extreme angles, and abstraction from early modernist movements.
+• Experience avant-garde photography with experimental techniques showcasing the play of light and shadow, extreme angles, and abstraction from early modernist movements.

-• Documentary & social history: Explore photojournalism capturing suffrage campaigns, urban life, industry, cultural change, and activism from the 1900s to the 1970s.
+• The exhibition delves into documentary and social history through photojournalism capturing suffrage campaigns, urban life, industry, cultural change, and activism spanning from the 1900s to the 1970s.

 Dancer in flowing dress captured mid-movement, featured in Women Photographers (1900-1975) at National Gallery of Victoria.